 ABOUT

-Charles Douglas is a director who specializes in the creation and capture of impactful performances for interactive media.
+Charles Douglas is an award-winning director who specializes in the creation and capture of impactful performances for interactive media.

-Charles is presently a Senior Lecturer in Acting and Performance at the University for the Creative Arts.
-A graduate with distinction of the MA Movement: Directing and Teaching program at the Royal Central School of Speech and Drama, Charles wrote the first thesis on actor movement and performance capture.
-His practice is informed by ongoing research, teaching in higher education, and a decade and a half of professional acting experience across media.
-Past acting credits include: MoCap Talent in New Tales from the Borderlands (Gearbox), Coryphaeus in the award-winning VR experience Finding Pandora X (Double Eye Studios), and several productions for the National Arts Centre of Canada's English Theatre company.
+Charles is currently an Assistant Professor in Acting and Directing with Emerging Technologies and Head of Discipline (Screen and Audio Training) at LAMDA.
+He is a Visiting Lecturer at the Royal Central School of Speech and Drama.
+A graduate with distinction of Central's MA Movement: Directing and Teaching course, Charles wrote the first thesis on actor movement and performance capture.
+His practice is informed by ongoing research and a decade and a half of professional experience across media and live settings.
+Charles' credits include playing Coryphaeus in Double Eye Studios' Venice and SXSW award-winning XR experience Finding Pandora X (Double Eye Studios) and leading several productions for the National Arts Centre of Canada's English Theatre company.

 PORTFOLIO